10 Bills You Probably Don't Know Are Negotiable

 Prostock-studio/Adobe senior black businessman talking on phone holding papers working indoors

-However, you might be able to barter with your carrier for a lower bill.
 Why?
-There is an abundance of low-cost carriers who provide service at a lower cost, even if their coverage isn’t as good.
-So, try telling your original provider that you have better offers, and see if the carrier is willing to keep you as a customer by charging you less.
+Many low-cost carriers provide service at a lower cost (though their coverage might not be as good).
+So try telling your original provider that you have better offers, and see if the carrier will keep you as a customer by charging you less.

 Electronics